Troubleshooting

 2. Common Database Connection Issue

 A common case is when the Postgres container starts after the Dokploy container, preventing Dokploy from connecting to the database.
-You might see logs like this when running docker service logs dokploy
+You might see logs like this when running docker service logs dokploy:

 To fix this, restart the Dokploy service: